sethmlarson/sethmlarson.dev/app/markdown/2023-04-26/urllib3-2.0.0.md

 After getting excited about all the new features detailed below, [please read the Migration Guide](https://urllib3.readthedocs.io/en/latest/v2-migration-guide.html) that the team has put together.
 This will help you learn about the relevant changes in v2.0.0 and what to do to migrate packages and applications to use the new major release.
-Our hope is that most folks using urllib3

 ## Top-level `urllib3.request()` function